paulfitz/coopy/README.md

   to use certain columns as a trusted identity for rows (a key).
 * Respects row order for table representations for which row order is meaningful (spreadsheets, csv).
+* By default, COOPY assumes your data is very messy.
+If it is clean, you can get much faster results by tweaking some options.

 Algorithm
 ---------